GIFTS AND INHERITANCES

 Reporting Gifts to the IRS

-As with the income tax return, Gift Tax returns (Form 709) are due on April 15 of the year following the year in which you made the gift.
+As with the income tax return, Gift Tax returns (Form 709) are due on April 15 of the year following the year in which the taxpayer made the gift.
 The Gift Tax (if any) is due at the time of filing the return.
 Extensions are available, but interest will be charged from the regular due date of the return.

 INHERITANCES